VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 3. State-led Maintenance

 ### 2.3.2 Enhanced Town-Led Maintenance
 **Enhanced town-led maintenance** would institute a per parcel payment as a financial incentive to assist towns with the cost of parcel mapping.
 Disbursement of this payment would be contingent on submittal of [Vermont GIS Data Standard-compliant](https://vcgi.vermont.gov/sites/vcgiupdate/files/doc_library/02-k-VT_GIS_Parcel_Data_Standard.pdf) digital parcel data to VCGI, maximum payment once per year per town.
 The amount of the payment would reflect a cost per parcel informed by current municipal maintenance, estimated to average $2.66 per parcel (see [Appendix 2.4: Funding Estimates](#a24-funding-estimates)).
 The payment would ideally be tallied by accounting only for those parcels that are changed in geometry since a town's last update.
 [Submittal quality criteria](#a23-submittal-quality-criteria) are established and would be enforced to determine eligibility for funds, with submittals that are not compliant deemed ineligible.
 Additional eligibility considerations include submittal deadlines, annual communication of intent by municipalities, and an option for towns to opt-out (see [Appendix 2.5 for more on eligibility](#a25-eligibility-for-per-parcel-payment)).
-An incentive is preferable to a submittal requirement as the latter may not be possible for some towns and would be challenging to enforce.
+There are addition considerations on per parcel payments given current municipal mapping practices (see [Appendix 2.6: Additional Considerations for Per Parcel Payment](#a26-additional-considerations-for-per-parcel-payment)).
+Still, aAn incentive is preferable to a submittal requirement as the latter may not be possible for some towns and would be challenging to enforce.

 This model assumes that a financial incentive, when combined with the fact that standardized GIS parcel data exist statewide (albeit with varied recency), would be enough to enable the remaining 10-15% of towns without GIS parcel data maintenance to begin regular upkeep and improvement.
 Creating incentives to increase data maintenance and sharing was also a recommended consideration in the [2015 Vermont Statewide Digital Parcel Lifecycle & Maintenance Plan](https://vcgi.vermont.gov/sites/vcgiupdate/files/doc_library/VT_Parcel%20Data%20Lifecycle%20and%20Maintenance%20Plan_2015_FINAL.pdf):